roadtocode4u/spaceship/docs/icp/30-element-selectors-and-dom-manipulation/30-element-selectors-and-dom-manipulation.md

 <img src="/icp/30/output-4.png" alt="output-4" width="600px"/>

-In above example the `getElementById()` method to retrieve a reference to an HTML element with the ID `element` and then accessing its `innerHTML` property to change its content.
+In above example the `getElementById()` method to retrieve a reference to an HTML element with the id `element` and then accessing its `innerHTML` property to change its content.

-The first two lines of code define heading elements with ID `box`.
+The first two lines of code define heading elements with id `box`.
 The third line uses `getElementById()` to retrieve a reference to the `box` element and assigns it to the variable `element`.

 The fourth line sets the `innerHTML` property of the tag element to `element` which will replace the original text `Hello Javascript` with `Bye Bye`.